andylittle/envisakit/README.md

+This is not mine, I was using it and the repository went away.
+I don't use it any more.

 # EnvisaKit

 EnvisaKit is a command-line interface for the [Eyez-On Envisalink](http://www.eyezon.com) module with Honeywell Vista panels.
 It allows you to arm and disarm the alarm system, as well as custom commands.